MH17: One father's testimony marked by despair and a rucksack

 Wim van der Graaff takes the blue-and-grey rucksack with him every time he talks about Laurens' final journey.

-And it is only now, seven years after losing his son, that the men, three Russians and a Ukrainian, are standing trial accused of downing the plane.
+And it is only now, seven years after losing his son, that the men - three Russians and a Ukrainian - are standing trial accused of downing the plane.
 They all deny involvement.
 None of them are appearing in court and, if convicted, they are unlikely to ever be extradited to face justice.

 Father of 30-year-old Laurens van der Graaff has brought his son’s rucksack into courtroom.
 It was found in the wreckage #MH17 pic.twitter.com/w25NCDnQa0— anna holligan 🎙 (@annaholligan) September 10, 2021

-Mr Van der Graaff, whose wife Gerda sat beside him in the courtroom in Amsterdam, is one of dozens of relatives of victims who are speaking during the 10 days allocated for family testimony.
+Mr Van der Graaff, whose wife Gerda sat beside him in the courtroom in the Schiphol airport complex, is one of dozens of relatives of victims who are speaking during the 10 days allocated for family testimony.

 He detailed the endless pain of losing their child.